 The court regularly verifies, but not later than 30 days, if the maintenance of the arrest for surrender is still necessary.
 In all cases, the arrest measure for surrender can only be taken after hearing the person in the presence of the lawyer.
+Our team of attorneys in Romania can help with representation.
 The initial period of arrest can not exceed 30 days and the total duration, up until the surrender to the issuing Member State, may not exceed 180 days in any case.

 If the person is liberated, the court has to rule the measure of obligation to not to leave the city.
 In this case, in the event that the court subsequently orders the enforcement of the European Arrest Warrant, the arrest of the person for their surrender to the issuing judicial authority will also be ruled by the decision of surrender

 After drawing up the judgment on the arrest warrant, the judge will immediately issue an arrest warrant.